 - and have fun, build community, and be creative.

-Makerspace staff offer help with projects from idea to creation to project refinement.Connect with an expert
+Makerspace staff offer help with projects from idea to creation to project refinement.Connect online with an expert

 Equipment and supplies